zacanger/niddesa/text/generated-translations/cullaniddesa/08-chinese-amazon.md

 away, and this is a measure of all known.

 What is disconnection?
 By this measure, thirst loved him to dispel, dispel, and end, and make it to absent.
-This is said by the Worldmen, “The And whosoever is about the desires and greed of thirst love shall be cut off, so that the thirst love shall be cut off, and the root shall be cut off, like a palm tree without roots, for the future [SN.22.25].
+This is said by the Worldmen, "The And whosoever is about the desires and greed of thirst love shall be cut off, so that the thirst love shall be cut off, and the root shall be cut off, like a palm tree without roots, for the future [SN.22.25].
 This is cut off all over.
-“Known after thirsty love”, after all three known thirsty love.
-“No annoyance”, there are four kinds of troubles: the troubles of desire, some troubles, the troubles of seeing, the unclear troubles.
+"Known after thirsty love", after all three known thirsty love.
+"No annoyance", there are four kinds of troubles: the troubles of desire, some troubles, the troubles of seeing, the unclear troubles.
 For them, these troubles have been cut off, the roots have been cut off, like a rooted palm tree, become inhabited for the future, they are called no worries, Arrohan, the troubles have been exhausted, for all know that thirsty love After the trouble-free person.

-“I say, “Those who do live through the storm”: I say, I explain, I teach, I tell, I build, I unveil, I interpret, I interpret, I explain, I explain, I say, “The violence they want The flow has passed; some of the riots have passed; the torrents of see have passed; the unclear rim has passed; all the circuits have passed, have come out, have crossed, crossed, crossed, overcome.”
-To know the trouble-free people after thirsty love, I say, “Those people do survive the storm.”
+"I say, "Those who do live through the storm": I say, I explain, I teach, I tell, I build, I unveil, I interpret, I interpret, I explain, I explain, I say, "The violence they want The flow has passed; some of the riots have passed; the torrents of see have passed; the unclear rim has passed; all the circuits have passed, have come out, have crossed, crossed, crossed, overcome."
+To know the trouble-free people after thirsty love, I say, "Those people do survive the storm."

 Because then, Worldman said:

-“[Worldworld: “Nanda!”]
-I don't say, “All Salmon, Brahmen, are covered by birth and aging.”
+"[Worldworld: "Nanda!"]
+I don't say, "All Salmon, Brahmen, are covered by birth and aging."

 Whosoever is seen or heard here, or even after all the forbidden and forbidden have been discontinued,

-I said, “Those who do not have trouble after thirsty love,” I said, “Those people do survive the storm.”
+I said, "Those who do not have trouble after thirsty love," I said, "Those people do survive the storm."

 52. I rejoice in the words of Daisen, which speaks well: Qiao Tamo is a man who has no authority,